 Benefit or objective for the HL-LHC machine performance

-The addition of new tertiary collimators following the updated HL layout necessary to ensure the same cleaning and protection levels of the present machine and must be planned for LS3.
+The addition of new tertiary collimators following the updated HL layout is necessary to ensure the same cleaning and protection levels of the present machine and must be planned for LS3.

-The experimental experience of beam impacts on collimator material samples at HiRadMat [] indicates that a Molybdenum-Graphite (MoG) composite can improve the TCTP robustness by a factor 40-80.
-Note that the present Inermet design is expected to undergo damage requiring a collimator replacement already if hit by one single LHC nominal bunch of 1011 proton.
-Other advanced materials are being studie as possible alternatives to improve the robustness.
+The experimental experience of beam impacts on collimator material samples at HiRadMat [4, 5] indicates that a Molybdenum-Graphite (MoGr) composite can improve the TCTP robustness by a factor 40-80.
+Note that the present Inermet design is expected to undergo damage requiring a collimator replacement already if hit by one single LHC nominal bunch of 1011 proton at 7 TeV.
+Other advanced materials are being studied as possible alternatives to further improve the robustness.
 The HL beam parameters with larger charge and smaller emittance pose additional challenges in terms of beam damage potential.

 Equipment performance objectives